w3c/wai-curricula/content/designer/information-design.md

 * describe the use of visual and non-visual cues to make information in multi-step processes more understandable
 * describe how to communicate the structure of multi-page articles or processes visually and non-visually
 * describe how to provide information about the total number of items and about the current item in a multi-step process visually and non-visually
-* evaluate the use of different mechanisms to convey the information, including text, tables, grouping, and graphical representations depending on user needs
+* evaluate the use of several methods to convey the information, including text, labels, instructions, semantics, and imagery depending on user needs
 * identify related requirements for developers to programmatically associate headings, table header cells and data cells, as well as form labels and instructions, to their corresponding control

 {% include excol.html type="all" %}